-So, while your marketing team is trying to come up with a good idea on how to use a chatbot or what kind of Instagram marketing tactic your brand should follow, you just take a step back and think:
+So, while your marketing team is trying to come up with a good idea on how to use a chatbot, what kind of Instagram marketing campaign your brand should run, or whether to join the cool kids on TikTok, you just take a step back and think:

-What kind of email newsletter would my subscribers like to see?
+What kind of email marketing newsletter would my subscribers like to see?

 How am I going to get to this?

 Well, fret not, because we're sure we've got a solution for you.